Veterinary Biosciences BSc (Hons) – 2019 entry

-At the end of Year 1, the top four students will have the opportunity to undertake overseas summer research internships at North Carolina State University College of Veterinary Medicine and Universidade de São Paulo, Brazil.
+At the end of Year 1, the top two students will have the opportunity to undertake overseas summer research internships at Universidade de São Paulo, Brazil.

 Additional placements in state-of-the-art veterinary surgeries and other academic research institutes within the UK are also available to all students, giving you the opportunity to work alongside veterinary scientists and veterinary surgeons in a number of disciplines, such as:

 Professional Training placements are usually applied for and secured via our online placement opportunities platform called Surrey Pathfinder, within which students can select and apply for placement vacancies.
 Placement providers use their own recruitment and selection procedures and the majority of students will secure their placement in this way.
 However, support is also provided to students wishing to source their own placement, subject to university requirements being met.

 Students are generally not placed by the University, however they are given thorough support and guidance alongside access to the vacancy portal representing thousands of placement opportunities each year.
 Please be aware there may be travel costs incurred when attending interviews and assessment centres at the placement provider’s premises.

 Accredited by the Royal Society of Biology for the purpose of meeting, in part, the academic and experience requirement of membership and Chartered Biologist (CBiol).